 Conservative methods such as stretching, taping and night splints should be used more, but as ever patients, and in particular runners want a quick fix.
 Clinicians are keen to find the best shortcut on behalf of their clients and often fear patients won’t listen to conservative methods.

 Approaches for chronic plantar fasciitis

-There are injections, the best known being steroid, a powerful anti-inflammatory drug.
+There are injections, the best known being steroids, a powerful anti-inflammatory drug.
 Another idea comes from spinning down components of the patient’s blood and injecting it back into the foot.
-Then there are electrical devices creating shock waves to stimulate repair of the heel pad and the band known as the plantar fascia.
-And then we have surgery which mainly focuses upon releasing the fascial band through a small hole in the skin.
-Surgery for the heel spur is no longer recommended and rarely performed by foot surgeons.
+Then there are electrical devices creating shock waves to stimulate the repair of the heel pad and the band known as the plantar fascia.
+And then we have surgery which mainly focuses on releasing the fascial band through a small hole in the skin.
+Surgery for the heel spur is no longer recommended and is rarely performed by foot surgeons.

 How effective is exercise?

 Evidence suggests yes, exercise is effective but combined, the effect of stretching exercises improves the results.
 The market is full of inventiveness as well as products that don’t make such a difference over home exercise strategies.The term exercise is used synonymously with stretching in this article.